 The other one-part glue I used on my PU/PVC Incept IK, Slackrafts and used recently on an old hypalon Semperit is Bostik 1782, not least because it once went real cheap on ebay.

-One glue I wouldn’t bother with is whatever Gumotex used (still do?) supply with their repair kits: Chemopren Universal (above left).
-It looks like the brown rubber solution you’d use on a bicycle inner tube.
-I remember trying to use it on my old Gumotex Sunny years ago and finding it was crap.
+For years Gumotex supplied rubbish Chemopren Universal gluing in theor repair kits It looked like the brown rubber solution you’d use on a bicycle inner tube.
+I tried to use it on my Gumotex Sunny years ago and found it was crap.
 Back then it may have been me, but I tried to use Chemopren again recently on my hypalon Semperit and it wouldn’t even adhere to a roughed up, MEK’d surface!
 To be fair it might have been many years old, but so are my other glues.

-Actually what came with my Seawave in 2014 is a small tube of ElaStick (above right).
-But it looks like a generic polyurethane do-it-all glue.
-It remains unused with the boat and probably will stay that way until it goes off.
-I’d sooner rely on Nirtile-based 1782 or Aquaseal for field repairs.
+The glue that came with my second Seawave in 2020 was a small tube of Elastick (left).
+It looks like a generic polyurethane do-it-all glue, like Aquasure.
+It will probably remain unused with the boat until it turns solid.
+I’d sooner rely on Nirtile-based 1782 or Aquasure for field repairs.
 Tbe problem with these urethane glues is once you open them or the alloy casing cracks they dry up and harden.

 The trick is to measure out the correct quantity.
 Above: the small glass tealight candle bowl about half full of glue with hardener – about 10cc or 2 tablespoons? – was enough to fit two 80mm D-rings.
 Each surface: the back of the Ds and the hull, need two applications half an hour apart.